sueszli/osue/exams/README.md

-If you run all exercises that depend on an object file then you might get an error message like I did.
+If you try to run the exams that depend on an pre-compiled object file with `make all` on your local machine, then you might get an error message like I did.
-I ran the Makefiles on the following architecture: <...> 5.10.102.1-microsoft-standard-WSL2 <...> x86_64 x86_64 x86_64 GNU/Linux

-I then got the following error messages:
+I ran the Makefiles on the following architecture: <...> 5.10.102.1-microsoft-standard-WSL2 <...> x86_64 x86_64 x86_64 GNU/Linux and then got the following error messages:
 ```
 gcc -fPIE -fPIC -c -o listtool.o listtool.c
 gcc -o listtool list.o listtool.o -lcrypt